almaember1098/PointDisplay/README.md

 I thought I would share it with everyone, use it for whatever you want.
 It is licensed under the CC0 license.
 Have fun using it.

-By the way, if you found it useful, please message me at [almaember@protonmail.com](mailto:almaember@protonmail.com)
+By the way, if you found it useful, you have something to say, or need help, please message me at [almaember@protonmail.com](mailto:almaember@protonmail.com)
 ## Thank you
 While I made this alone, there are a few people I want to thank (Yay stackoverflow people).
 The following Stackoverflow users' answers were very helpful while making this script: